 Pathway A: University of Glasgow - International comparative education

-- Education and theories of international development
+- Education and international development

-- Researching international and comparative education.
+- International and comparative education.

 Pathway B: University of Bremen- Global, social and education policies